Struggling With Joint Pain?

 - Total knee replacement

 If your hip or knee joint pain is minor, joint-preserving procedures may be a first step in delaying joint replacement or even as an alternative to total joint replacement.
-These treatments are particularly beneficial for those with mild arthritis or young or adolescent patients who are living with joint problems.
-We offer several joint-preserving procedures that can correct issues and delay or even eliminate the need for future total replacement surgery.
-These include:
+We offer several joint-preserving procedures, including:

 - Joint debridement: This treatment removes bone spurs and damaged tissues around the hip or knee joints that can cause pain.